 Pursuant to subsection 11(2) of the Act, a section 11 order can compel an affiliate of a corporation in Canada, whether that affiliate is located in Canada or outside of Canada, to produce such records it has that are relevant to the inquiry.
 This section has never been judicially tested.
 For example, a Canadian subsidiary may have no legal right to require its foreign parent or other affiliates to produce such records and thus may not have the legal capacity to comply with a section 11 order of this type.

-The grand prize of immunity is available only where the commissioner is either unaware of the offence or is aware of the offence but there is not sufficient evidence to warrant a referral for prosecution to the DPP and, in both cases, the corporation or the individual is the first to come forward in Canada and request immunity.
+Immunity is available only where the commissioner is either unaware of the offence or is aware of the offence but there is not sufficient evidence to warrant a referral for prosecution to the DPP and, in both cases, the corporation or the individual is the first to come forward in Canada and request immunity.
+Being the ‘first in’ is therefore essential to obtain immunity.
 If the DPP, on the recommendation of the commissioner, decides to agree to grant immunity from prosecution, that immunity will normally cover not only the corporation but also its current officers, directors and employees.
-Former officers, directors and employees typically also receive immunity but such a determination will be made on a case-by-case basis.
+Former officers, directors and employees typically also receive immunity, but such a determination will be made on a case-by-case basis.